MSc in Computer Science

 - Day-release students attend in the morning and afternoon one day a week and also one other evening.

 - Part-time students should estimate the total time commitment of the course as 15 to 20 hours per week during term-time - that is, about half that expected of a full-time student - although not all of this time need be spent in College.

 - For more detail on the timetable, see programme handbook and Modules.

 - When you're looking to find the right place to study, some things really matter.
 For Birkbeck students, it's our reputation and the quality of our teaching

 - The programme starts in October each year.
 Application forms should be submitted to the College Registry.
 Interviews begin in February.
 Applications before 30 April are more likely to be successful.
 Home applicants are invited for an interview that contains a short aptitude test.
-Reading the following document helps applicants in preparing for the test: aptitude test notes in Groovy
+Reading the following document helps applicants in preparing for the test: aptitude test notes in Python

 - Your applications will be processed by the college registry and we will be in touch to tell you what to do next.